-The revised and refined glacier length curve for the Mer de Glace dates back to 1570 (Appendix 4, Figure 7.25).
+The revised and refined glacier length curve for the Mer de Glace goes as far back as 1570.
 Not surprisingly, the glacier shows a generally large extent during the LIA.
 The largest glacier extension, documented by several archive texts and moraines, occurred around 1644.
 The largest glacier advance in the 19th century culminated in 1821 and is roughly 40 m smaller than the 1644 advance.
 A second advance in the 19th century occurred in 1852, with the glacier still lying roughly 70 m behind the well-formed 1821 moraines.
 Other major glacier advances are documented around 1600, 1720, and 1778.
-Since the 1850s, the glacier has retreated more or less continuously (except for some minor advances, e.g. in 1995) by more than 2 km until the present-day.
+Since the 1850s, the glacier has retreated more or less continuously (except for some minor advances, e.g. until 1995) by more than 2 km until the present-day.
 During the 20th century, the Mer de Glace shows a remarkable ice volume loss which mainly took place in the lower part of the glacier.